Yisitluke/CLOS-source/README.md

 CLOS uses two types of versioning:

 + **Version**: These are official releases, denoted as 'v`X.Y.Z`.'
 + **Builds**: These are testing stages, like a "dev" phase.
 This is denoted as 'b`X.Y.Z`.'
-These are going to be a thousand times more common, as versions is far away from now.
+These are going to be a thousand times more common, as versions are far away from now.

 Both follow the X.Y.Z formatting, where: